ecr007/English-World/Phrases-Vocabulary/K.md

 Keep in mind: means to remember or consider something.

 Keep it up: Continue working or trying hard.
 E.g: You're doing great job!
 Keep it up!!.

+Know: (verb) To be aware of facts or information.
+Past Tense: Knew | Past Participle: Known | E.g: He knew the error in the system.